fbpx Skip to content

 3. How does the leader create opportunities for underserved communities?

-The narrative portion of the nomination application contains the following seven questions, each with its own word limit.
+The narrative portion of the detailed nominee submission contains the following seven questions, each with its own word limit.
 If your nomination is for a pair of leaders, please reflect the work of both leaders in your answers.

 Overview – In 200 words or fewer, briefly describe the work of your organization and your role in that work.
 If your nomination focuses on a specific project you lead, please also describe that project.
 To the extent possible, focus on your current work as opposed to prior work with other organizations.